ASCII art: Methods for generating ASCII art

 While some prefer to use a simple text editor to produce ASCII art, specialized programs, such as JavE have been developed that often simulate the features and tools in bitmap image editors.
 For Block ASCII art and ANSI art the artist almost always uses a special text editor, because to generate the required characters on a standard keyboard, one needs to know the Alt code for each character.
 For example, + will produce ▓, + will produce ▒, and + will produce ◘.

 The special text editors have sets of special characters assigned to existing keys on the keyboard.
-Popular DOS-based editors, such as TheDraw and ACiDDraw had multiple sets of different special characters mapped to the function keys to make the use of those characters easier for the artist who can switch between individual sets of characters via basic keyboard shortcuts.
-PabloDraw is one of the very few special ASCII/ANSI art editors that was developed for Windows.
+Popular editors for MS-DOS, such as TheDraw and ACiDDraw have multiple sets of different special characters mapped to the function keys to make the use of those characters easier for the artist who can switch between individual sets of characters via basic keyboard shortcuts.
+PabloDraw is one of the very few special ASCII/ANSI art editors developed for Windows.